 The Section of Library Services to Multicultural Populations addresses the information needs of ethnic, linguistic and cultural minorities in order to ensure every member of a library community has access to its services.

-In the Section's Guidelines for Library Services to Multicultural communities, the following groups are described as traditionally underserved in a multicultural society:
+In the Section’s Multicultural Communities: Guidelines for Library Services, the following groups are described as traditionally underserved in a multicultural society:

 1. Immigrant minorities